jacobzmidzinski/jacobzmidzinski.com/content/pages/index.md

 - 📱 I'm great fan of mobile and...
 - 💡 smart home technologies,
 - 🛠 I'm crazy about my desk setup,
+- 🏃‍♂️ My next running goal is to break 3 hours in the Marathon,
+- 👨🏼‍🏫 I'm wannabe running coach,
 - 🌏 I travel as much as I can,
 - 🏔 I'm passionate about hiking & mountaineering,
-- 🧗🏼‍♂ I love bouldering,
+- 🏀 I love basketball,
-- 🚴🏼 I train for my first Ironman 70.3,
 - ☕️ I drink hectoliters of coffee (a day)

 ### [Projects](/wiki/projects)

-- [Trailers Database](https://apps.apple.com/pl/app/trailers-database/id1393732085) – lets you watch latest Movie and TV Show trailers!
+- [Trailers Database](https://apps.apple.com/pl/app/trailers-database/id1393732085) – lets you watch the latest Movie and TV Show trailers!
 Now, also in Dark Mode! 🌗
-- [droidDevNews](https://play.google.com/store/apps/details?id=com.jacobzmidzinski.droiddevnews) – Android developer hub with news and events 👨🏼‍💻(currently I'm working on Android version on the app, but I also plan to develop iOS version).
-App is already released on Google Play - feel free to use it! 🧑🏼‍🚀
+- [droidDevNews](https://play.google.com/store/apps/details?id=com.jacobzmidzinski.droiddevnews) – Android developer hub with news and events 👨🏼‍💻(currently I'm working on the Android version of the app, but I also plan to develop the iOS version).
+The app is already released on Google Play - feel free to use it! 🧑🏼‍🚀
-- [droidDevNews - database](https://github.com/jacobzmidzinski/droidDevNews-database) - The idea behind droidDevNews is to create a place for Android Developers, where they can find interesting articles, podcasts and videos, curated by other developers.
-Updated daily, thanks to the community. droidDevNews-database is place, where community can contribute.
+- [droidDevNews - database](https://github.com/jacobzmidzinski/droidDevNews-database) - The idea behind droidDevNews is to create a place for Android Developers, where they can find interesting articles, podcasts, and videos, curated by other developers.
+Updated daily, thanks to the community. droidDevNews-database is a place, where the community can contribute.